samnabi/shopkit/readme.md

 - In every order's text file, change the order status values to reflect the new values: `pending`, `paid`, or `shipped`.

 ## Changelog

+### v1.0.2

+- Improved reliability for PayPal transaction confirmation
+- User registration has one name field instead of separate first/last name fields
+- Fixed shipping bug related to updated multiselect syntax
+- Clearer instructions when logging in from /panel
+- Add some padding to the bottom of <main>

 ### v1.0.1